matereyes00/matereyes-portfolio/Project_AISIS_revamp/README.txt

 2. Better Navigation: In the original design of AISIS, it did not have a very good navigation system and it is not made obvious which page of the site the user is on.
 I added a breadcrumb system at the top of every page so that the user is aware which page they are on, to navigate through the site with comfort.
 3. Narrator/Text-to-speech friendly: Using the WAI-ARIA functionality, using text to speech is now made possible with this variation of AISIS.
 4. Form spans accross different pages: In Updating the student Information form, it is less tedious now, for the form isn't located on just one page.
 Students find it long and daunting to fill up a form that's just one page, so I decided to split the form on different pages to make it less tedious.
 The form is made more accessible through the emphasis of what part of the textbox or button the user is on, for keyboard users.
+5. Are you sure?: A lot of the forms the user needs to fill and submit on AISIS do not confirm or ask the user if they want to push through with submitting the form.
+To make this more user friendly, I added a pop up box, each time a user has to submit a form, in case they change their minds.